ShipEngine/connect-website/getting-started/environment-variables.md

 ---
-title: Managing App Environment Variables
+title: Managing Configuration
 ---

-# Managing Environment Variables
+# Managing Configuration

 The `shipengine-connect env` command allows you to set environment variables that will be available to your app once it is published to ShipEngine Connect.
 This